-Our twice-weekly (Wednesday @7:30pm and Sunday @3:30pm) video chats have now moved over to Discord and this platform is working quite well now that we’ve got the configuration of our server fine-tuned.
+Our weekly (Sunday @3:30pm) video chats has now moved over to Discord and this platform is working quite well now that we’ve got the configuration of our server fine-tuned.

 Discord has a lot of features and we realize that it can be daunting for a first-timer so we’ve put together this short tutorial to help you find your way around and join us for the chats.

 First of all, you can run Discord in your web browser, as a Windows or Macintosh standalone application or on your smartphone.
 The standalone PC/Mac app has the most features but any version should work well for you.